cepharum/hitchy/docs-source/internals/components.md

 };
 ```

 ### Models

-Models are discovered in folder **api/models** of your application as well as any installed plugin.
-They are used to describe structured data and managing access on it.
+Models are modules or classes describing data to be managed by your application.
+They are meant to be an interface for accessing data in an attached data storage like a database.

 :::warning
-Hitchy doesn't know much about handling data.
-You might want to check out existing plugin **hitchy-plugin-odem** for that.
+Hitchy doesn't know much about handling data itself.
+However, there is a pretty powerful [plugin](https://www.npmjs.com/package/hitchy-plugin-odem) you definitely want to check out.
 :::

+They are discovered in folder **api/models** of your application as well as any installed plugin.

 ### Services

+Services are software modules or classes as well.
+They are meant to implement and provide features that are commonly required in controllers, policies and models.
+Whenever there is code to be used redundantly you should put it in a service.

 Service components are discovered in folder **api/services** of your application as well as any installed plugin.
-They are meant to provide commonly required features and abilities.

 ## Exposure At Runtime

-All components are exposed at runtime via Hitchy's API.
-In request handlers this API is available as `this.api`.
-Components are exposed in section **runtime** and grouped by either component's type.
-That's why there are these collections available:
+All components are exposed at runtime in section `runtime` of [Hitchy's API](../api).
+There are separate groups for every kind of component:

 * `this.api.runtime.controllers`
 * `this.api.runtime.policies`